anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### Rear Derailleur B-Screw

-The LTWOO RX rear derailleur has a B-screw that sets the derailleur body's starting angle relative to the cassette.
+The L-TWOO RX rear derailleur has a B-screw that sets the derailleur body's starting angle relative to the cassette.
 More B-tension rotates the derailleur backward and increases the gap between the upper jockey wheel and the cassette; less B-tension lets it sit closer.
 That gap matters because the upper jockey wheel is what tracks the cassette and presents the chain to each cog during a shift.
 If it is too far away, the chain has more room to wander before engaging the next sprocket, so shifts become slower and less precise.
 If it is too close, the jockey wheel can crowd the larger cogs, causing noise, drag, or outright interference.
 The goal is not a universal distance, but the smallest gap that still gives safe clearance in the largest cassette cog.

 ### Limit Screws and Cable Tension